ITE-Sarawak-Campus-Miri/WRO2022-I-ROBONATOR-FEC/README.md

 ## Build of Robot

 The build of vehicle is mainly based on Lego Mindstorms EV3 Education set.
-The vehicle is constructed with 2 motors, 1 color sensor, 1 gyro sensor, 1 ultrasonic sensor and [Pixy2](https://pixycam.com/pixy2/) Camera.
+The vehicle is constructed with 2 motors, 1 HiTechnic NXT Color Sensor V2, 1 gyro sensor and 2 [Pixy2](https://pixycam.com/pixy2/) Camera.
 The vehicle is controlled by Lego Mindstorms EV3 Brick.

 ### Chassis